malarc01/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. for each = goes through every index map = has the option to stop at a index if condition is met.

 2. What is the difference between a function and a method?

+function is not attached to an object method is part of a object
 3. What is closure?

+closure is javascript features that allows functions to access upstream variables and other code.

 4. Describe the four rules of the 'this' keyword.
+* 1.Window/Global Object Binding = If this applies to the global scop the value will be equal to the  window
+* 2. Implicit Binding = when using the this. it refer to the object info instead of the windows
+* 3.New binding = When used inside a constructer the this refer to the value inside the object
+* 4.Explict binding = is when call or apply method is used to override what the constructor is pointing to.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to tell the computer to use the other object's parent properties

 ## Project Set up